-Diablo ninebark's signature feature is its purplish leaves, setting it apart from the species plant, which has green leaves.
-Some of this shrub's leaves may green up a bit during hot weather, but the color is a dark green -- still plenty dark enough to set Diablo ninebark apart from most other shrubs).
+Diablo ninebark's main feature is its purplish leaves, setting it apart from the species plant, which has green leaves.
+Some of this shrub's leaves may green up a bit during hot weather, but the color is a dark green (which is still plenty dark enough to set Diablo ninebark apart from most other shrubs).
 With flowers in spring, dark foliage in summer, fall foliage in autumn, and peeling bark year-round, there is never a season in which this bush has nothing to offer

-Many grow Diablo ninebark shrubs as specimen plants.
+Many gardeners grow Diablo ninebark shrubs as specimen plants in their landscaping.
 Massed along a border, they can form a loose privacy hedge for summer.
-Their foliage color goes well with plants that are golden or chartreuse, such as 'Gold Mops' false cypress.
+Their foliage color goes well with plants that are golden or chartreuse, such as Gold Mops false cypress (Chamaecyparis pisifera 'Gold Mop').

 Prune the bush to shape it (if you do not like its natural shape) after blooming since Diablo ninebark blooms on the prior year's wood.
-Or if you don't mind sacrificing flowers for one year in order to make your plants more compact, prune back to ground level in winter (rejuvenation pruning).
-But many prefer to let these bushes "go wild," rather than pruning meticulously.
+Or if you do not mind sacrificing flowers for one year to make your plant more compact, you can prune it back to ground level in winter.
+(This is called rejuvenation pruning).
+But many prefer to let these bushes go wild rather than pruning them into human-chosen shapes.
 Red seed pods can succeed the flowers in fall, but only if you spare the pruning shears and spoil your shrubs with the freedom to grow as they naturally would.

 The common name "ninebark" comes from the plant's peeling bark.
 Several shades of brown are displayed as it peels.
-As an outer layer of bark peels, a new layer, with slightly different coloration, is revealed.
-The "nine" refers to the number of such layers, although nine seems to be an arbitrary figure (not arrived at scientifically).
+As an outer layer of bark peels, a new layer with a slightly different color is revealed.
+The "nine" refers to the number of such layers, although nine seems to be an arbitrary figure.